 - Advising clients and lenders on Part 137 Agricultural Aircraft Operation compliance.

-A highly accomplished commercial pilot and flight instructor.
-She has assisted with the firm’s flight operations since she joined the firm in 2010.
-Kali co-presents the NBAA Regulatory Compliance and Documentation Professional Development Program course with Kent Jackson and speaks throughout the country on best practices in FAA, DOT and IRS regulatory compliance, and on aircraft structuring and transactions.
+A highly accomplished commercial pilot and flight instructor, she has assisted with the firm’s flight operations since she joined the firm in 2010.
+Kali co-presents the firm’s NBAA-approved Professional Development Programs with Kent Jackson and speaks throughout the country on best practices in FAA, DOT and IRS regulatory compliance and human resources in the corporate flight department.
 Kali is admitted to practice law in Kansas and the District of Columbia.

-Kali is co-author of the Federal Aviation Regulations Explained series published by Jeppesen.
+Kali is co-author of the Federal Aviation Regulations Explained series published by Jeppesen and Jetlaw’s FAR/AIM Explained.
 The series illustrates and explains the policies behind the FAA regulations by compiling and analyzing FAA Chief Counsel Opinions, FAA Advisory Circulars, the Federal Register, case law, the Aeronautical Information Manual, and NTSB Decisions.
 Kali is a frequently contributor to Business and Commercial Aviation, Aviation Business Journal, and Twin & Turbine.

 Kali received her BS Summa Cum Laude in Aeronautical Technology from Kansas State University at Salina and her JD with Dean’s Honors from Washburn University School of Law.
 She completed her LL.M. in International and European Tax Law from Maastricht University Faculty of Law in the Netherlands.